 SBI Blue Chip Fund

-This is the biggest mutual fund scheme from SBI with assets under management of more than Rs 15,000 crores.
+This is the biggest mutual fund scheme from SBI with assets under management of almost Rs 16,000 crores.
 The fund has a superb track record and has also been rated by Crisil as number one in its category.

 SBI Magnum Equity